ibm-watson-data-lab/shopping-list-polymer-pouchdb/tutorial/README.md

 Sign up for an [IBM Cloud](https://www.ibm.com/cloud/) account, if you do not already have one.

 Once you are logged in to Bluemix, create a new Cloudant instance on the [Cloudant NoSQL DB Bluemix Catalog](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db) page.
 This should take you to a page representing the newly-created service instance.
 Click the "service credentials" link.
-You should have one set of service credentials listed.
-Click "view credentials" which should show you a JSON object containing your service credentials.
+Click the "New credential" button.
+Click the "Add" button (you do _not_ need to change the value for the "Name" field).
+Click "view credentials" next to the newly-created credentials.
+This should display a JSON object containing your service credentials.
 Copy the value for the `url` key to your clipboard (the value will be in the form of `https://username:password@uniqueid-bluemix.cloudant.com`).

 ##### Option 3: Cloudant Developer Edition